college of engineering white

 Abstract

 Our group has been tasked with the creation of a sensory bed.
-Sensory beds are controlled living spaces for children with autism, allowing them to control their local environment to prevent sensory overload.
+Sensory beds are controlled living spaces for children, allowing them to control their local environment to prevent sensory overload.
 They often include sensory materials such as light control/blackout curtains, white noise machines, and soft dim lighting.
 The bed will be a safe environment that limits accidents such as bruises, cuts, or falls.
 Our group will spend the next few months communicating with the clients, researching, brainstorming, designing, and fabricating the ideal sensory bed for 3-year-old Gideon.

 Left to right: Owen Massey, Lucas Crawford, Jacob Wasserman, Kyle Madigan, Conner Simpson